 History of The Knights Templar Order – Knights Templar Tours discovering the ‘real’ history of the Knights Templar Order in Portugal

-The Knights Templar are probably best known from the book and film “The Da Vinci Code”.
+The Knights Templar are best known from books and films like “The Da Vinci Code” and “First Templar Nation”.
 But there is much more to discover about these fabled mediaeval warrior monks and their history.

 You can discover this for yourself on one of our private guided history tours.